 - Calamine lotion can be applied to the irritated area to manage the itching.

 - A lotion or cream can be purchased from the chemist to treat scabies.
 Instructions should be followed carefully.
-Your partner and family members should also be treated.
+Your partner and family members should also be treated at the same time

-- Wash clothes, bedding and towels in hot water.
+- Wash clothes, bedding and towels in hot water items that cannot be washed should be sealed in bags for 72 hours.

 - Pregnant or breastfeeding women and children should see a doctor before using any over the counter medications.